 By now we’re well familiar with the history of the gin and tonic: first a product of necessity, the G&T made bitter and quinine-rich tonic water (and its anti-malarial effects) palatable with the addition of gin, ice, and citrus.
 Despite its initial medicinal use, the G&T has since become a favourite of drinkers around the globe, prized for its freshness and subtle complexity.

 It’s no wonder that, given its international popularity, the G&T has a number of different guises.
 When it comes to the eternal question of lemon versus lime, there are a few different takes on the matter.
-Those who argue for lime say the fruit, with its bright, punchy flavour, offers a boldness that lemon can’t match.
+Those who argue for lime say the fruit, with its bright, punchy flavor, offers a boldness that lemon can’t match.
 However, many purists argue that the lemon is the only choice: as a more delicate fruit, it is less likely to overwhelm the bounty of a gin’s botanicals.
 Either way, Max Venning from Three Sheets advises bartenders to use a light hand: “There’s no need to squeeze the citrus over the drink.
 If you’re using a quality gin like Sipsmith, there’s no harshness that needs covering up.”

 High-quality ice is also essential.
 The frostier the G&T, the better: to accomplish that, glasses should be chilled in the freezer before use.
 When making the drink, ice should be rock-hard and absolutely frozen, and packed all the way up to the brim – that ensures that it will melt more slowly.
 Declan McGurk from the American Bar at the Savoy Hotel also cautions: “The type of ice is critical – it needs to be good quality to avoid bad-tasting dilution.”